jb10181/spotify_zero/README.md

   <h3 align="center">Spotify Connect With Display For Raspberry Pi With Pirate Audio</h3>

   <p align="center">
-    Installs raspotify and displays coverart for the playing song on a Pirate Audio display.
+    Installs raspotify and displays cover art and song information for the currently playing song on a Pirate Audio display.
     <br />
     <!-- <a href="https://github.com/jb10181/spotify_zero"><strong>Explore the docs »</strong></a>
     <br />